-- Take an explicit photo or video of themselves or a friend - Share an explicit image or video of a child, even if it's shared between children of the same age - Possess, download or store an explicit image or video of a child, even if the child gave their permission for it to be created

-However, as of January 2016, if a young person is found creating or sharing images, the police can choose to record that a crime has been committed but that taking formal action isn't in the public interest.

-Crimes recorded this way are unlikely to appear on future records or checks, unless the young person has been involved in other similar activities which may indicate that they're a risk.
+- Take an explicit photo or video of themselves or a friend.
+(We will follow the guidance on aggravating factors and when to report to the police.
+In most cases of consensual sharing of images, the police will not need to be notified.
+Where there is an aggravating factor that includes a form of abuse incidents will be reported to the police). - Share an explicit image or video of a child, even if it's shared between children of the same age - Possess, download or store an explicit image or video of a child, even if the child gave their permission for it to be created - However, as of January 2016, if a young person is found creating or sharing images, the police can choose to record that a crime has been committed but that taking formal action isn't in the public interest. - Crimes recorded this way are unlikely to appear on future records or checks, unless the young person has been involved in other similar activities which may indicate that they're a risk.